iszihan/stochastic-preconditioning/README.md

 [Nicholas Sharp](https://nmwsharp.com/)<br>
 ACM Transaction on Graphics (Proceedings of SIGGRAPH North America 2025)

+Stochastic preconditioning adds spatial noise to query locations during neural field optimization; it can be formalized as a stochastic estimate for a blur operator.
+This simple technique eases optimization and significantly improves quality for neural fields optimization, matching or outperforming custom-designed policies and coarse-to-fine schemes.

 ## Get started
 You can set up a conda environment with all dependencies like so:
 ```